18 and older

 - BioVan Rangers wear a khaki uniform vest, which is borrowed from the BioVan staff.
 A nametag will also be provided.

 - Volunteers are responsible for acquiring solid-colored clothing (blouse/shirt and pants/skirt/shorts) in uniform colors to wear with the vest.
-Uniform colors are black, brown, beige or white— jeans are unacceptable.
+Uniform colors are black, brown, tan or white — jeans are unacceptable.

-- Comfortable shoes are a must for Rio Ranger Field Hikes.
+- Comfortable shoes and weather appropriate gear are a must for Rio Ranger Field Hikes.
+Outerwear, like coats, hats, gloves, and scarves do not have to be in uniform colors.

 - BioPark Education Volunteers have the opportunity to do meaningful and gratifying education work with thousands of visitors to the BioPark.